Eddy Paul Thomas

 About Eddy Paul Thomas

 Eddy Paul Thomas has been working at the intersections of mercy ministries, racial reconciliation, human rights, and education for just over two decades.
 His passion is fueled by his faith and desire to see all humanity treated with dignity and have the Imago Dei recognized within them.
-His commitment to disrupting and dismantling the systemic issues that plague people of color, women, and the underserved of this country has led to the creation of a variety of impactful community programs and awareness of the harmful institutions that disproportionately impact people of color.
+His commitment to disrupting and dismantling the systemic issues that plague people of color, women, and the underserved of the United States and globally has led to the creation of a variety of impactful community programs and awareness of the harmful institutions that disproportionately impact people of color.